Small claims court is where you can recover up to $10,000 that is owed to you.

 Our Small Claims Roadmap will teach you how to start and complete a case in small claims court in Vermont.
 Watch our videos, read our detailed instructions and follow the steps.

 Some things you need to know about small claims

-- Legal Services Vermont and Vermont Legal Aid cannot help you with a small claims case.
-We can only give quick advice.
+- Legal Services Vermont and Vermont Legal Aid cannot give you advice on small claims matters.
 Use the Roadmap, above, to see all the steps to take to start and complete a small claims case.

 - Lawyers are allowed in small claims court, but many people represent themselves.